nickazg/TheConstruct/README.md

 Every account will have its own address, which can either be imported (Private Key, Json) or generated automatically and saved locally

 **The Construct will not store private keys, and will not be responsible for any loss*

+### **Investor**:
+An Invester account is required to recieve tokens distributed for an ICO.
+A registered investor needs to pass the KYC process.

 ### **Developer**:
 A Developer is based off a Generic account so can do everything they can do, however only developers can submit code to projects, audit contracts and peer review other developers.
 Every developer will also have their own rating.
 Developers will need to pass a registration process.